During WWI, a British soldier showed mercy to a wounded German infantryman, who later turned out to be Adolf Hitler.

 22. Hitler had a Jewish-Austrian doctor who didn't charge Hitler's family during his childhood due to their economic hardship.
 Because of this Hitler showed his "Everlasting Gratitude" by never sentencing him to a concentration camp, had him protected, by the Gestapo, and referred to him as "Noble Jew".

-23. Plans to assassinate Hitler were canceled because it was feared his successor would be a more rational and effective leader.
+23. The plans to assassinate Adolf Hitler were canceled because it was feared his successor would be a more rational and effective leader.

 24. When the battle of Stalingrad seemed lost for the Germans, Hitler expected his General, F. Paulus, to commit suicide.
 His response was: "I have no intention of shooting myself for this Bohemian corporal".
 Paulus surrendered on Feb 2, 1943.